ZedWangCS/cesar/README.md

 To move toward a real product, we would need:

 - extend the support area to whole France
-- add predict functions for rental
+- add predict functions for rental based on the rental data
+- change the safety level to data-based
 - add other suggestions apart from the safety level
 - performance evaluation and validation
 - monitoring (latency, errors)